18 Bad Money Habits That Keep You Broke (And How to Fix Them)

 Overreliance on Credit Cards

-Treat credit cards like cash.
-If it can’t be paid off in full at the end of the month, don’t charge it.
-Focus on eliminating high-interest balances first, then use credit strategically, only when it benefits you, not the banks.
+Treat credit cards like cash, if you can’t pay it off in full at the end of the month, don’t swipe it.
+Focus on paying off high-interest balances first, then use credit strategically for rewards or convenience, not as an extension of your income.

 Ignoring Tax Planning